MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Activate the Sync Template flows

-The flows with the prefix *Sync* are required for populating data in the resource-elated Common Data Service entities (Environments, Power Apps Apps, Flows, Connectors, and Makers).
+The flows with the prefix *Sync* are required for populating data in the resource-elated Common Data Service entities (Environments, Power Apps Apps, Flows, Flow Action Details, Connectors, and Makers).

 The sync flows are used to write data from the admin connectors into the Common Data Service entities.
 None of the other components will work if the sync flows aren't successfully configured and run.